SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

       - Although the source code provides an invalid data source, the dynamic ABAP SQL statement does not produce a syntax error during compilation.
 However, it would result in a runtime error because you cannot select from that data source.
 You can check the validity of dynamic specifications using the `cl_abap_dyn_prg` class, which supports dynamic programming.
       - The addition `USING CLIENT` for client handling is not allowed in the restricted ABAP language scope.
     - When using APIs and types like `string_table`, ensure that they are released.
 The `IF_OO_ADT_CLASSRUN` interface is released, and you can implement it to run an ABAP class.
 In ADT, you can do this by choosing *F9*.
 However, the example class will not run because the class cannot be activated due to the syntax errors.
 To output the content of data objects, you can use `out->write( ... )` in the `main` method.
     - The example includes a selection of deprecated and invalid syntax in ABAP for Cloud Development.
 It includes the invalid statement `MOVE ...
-TO` and others that are included for demonstration purposes (some alternatives are provided).
+TO` and others that are added for demonstration purposes (some alternatives are provided).
 Certain system fields should not be accessed.
 The pointless `WRITE` statement within the method implementation represents invalid classic ABAP UI-related statements.
 Executable programs (*reports*) are not allowed in the restricted ABAP language scope.
 To set breakpoints in ADT, double-click the area to the left of the code line number.

     ```abap
     CLASS zcl_some_class DEFINITION